Low-Sugar Plant-Based Snack Formulation for the Indian Market

 • Includes both natural and added sugars

-Sugar substitutes like stevia or erythritol must be listed on the label with their INS numbers.
+Sugar substitutes like stevia or erythritol must be listed on the label with their E-numbers.

 Claims such as “no added sugar” or “diabetic-friendly” require full regulatory compliance.
 Numbers must support the claim, or consumer trust is at risk.